RanduSoft/RSPS3Updater/README.md

                         Number of threads used for downloading.
 Between 1 and 32
 ```

+You can also use the binaries available [here](https://github.com/rursache/RSPS3Updater/releases/latest)

 ## Example
 ```
 RSPS3Updater.exe -g ./ids -d ./Updates -t 8